piku235/JungiThemeBundle/README.md

 Sandbox
 -------

-You can play with the bundle by installing the [JungiThemeBundleSandbox](https://github.com/piku235/JungiThemeBundleSandbox).
+You can play with the bundle by installing this [sandbox](https://github.com/piku235/JungiThemeBundleSandbox).

 Documentation
 -------------